open-contracting/standard/docs/guidance/map/framework_agreements.md

 :language: json
 ```

 The following guidance describes how to model the different stages of a framework agreement procedure in OCDS.
+(The guidance does cover modelling that is the same as for other types of contracts, for example populating `contracts`).

 ### Invitation to participate in the first stage of a framework agreement procedure